ahmaddii/POS-Syestem-For-Restaurent/README.md

-POS Syestem for Slice and Spice
+POS Syestem for Slice and Spice System